No-one wants to have a failing project on their hands. But it happens. And the solution is ‘Project Turnaround’.

 There is a great quote, in the film Papillon.
 It is said by the character, Leon Dega, played by Dustin Hoffman:

 Something has gone wrong… or many things.
 Your priority is to take ownership of the problem, rather than apportion blame.
-Until you, as project manager, do this, nothing can happen towards rescuing your project.
+Until you, as the Project Manager, do this, nothing can happen towards rescuing your project.

 The best option is usually for the project turnaround to be in the hands of the original project manager.
 And this is entirely possible if you do accept responsibility for it.
 But there is one other thing that can get in the way: you are doubtless exhausted mentally, physically, and emotionally.
 Whilst you won’t have the luxury of a proper break, you do need to take some time out to take a step back, breathe deeply, and re-energize yourself.

-It is also worth considering whether your sponsor or project director is able to help the situation.
+It is also worth considering whether your sponsor or Project Director is able to help the situation.
 Or are they more likely to hinder things?
 If the latter is true, are you able to manage the politics to get your project a new sponsor.
-That can be an ideal way to help you revitalize yourself and your team, were sponsorship is a causal issue.
+That can be an ideal way to help you revitalize yourself and your team, where sponsorship is a causal issue.

 You’ll be starting to notice that Critical Success Factors (CSFs) come fast and furious at the start of your project turnaround.
 This is a key time, and the next one is to dedicate your entire focus on the troubled project at hand.
 Put everything else aside.